-SCOPE OF THE SCHOOL DISTRICT
+SCOPE OF THE SCHOOL BOARD AND SCHOOL DISTRICT

-- I. The School Board is the governing body of the District and is responsible for the control, operation, organization, management, and administration of public schools in the county pursuant to the provisions and minimum standards prescribed by Florida Statutes and State Board of Education rules. - II.
-The District school system is part of the state system of public education and includes all public schools, classes, courses of instruction and all services and activities which are under the District school officials' directions and directly related to education in the District. - III.
-The School Board shall concern itself primarily with broad questions of policy and with the appraisal of results, rather than an administrative task to be performed by the Superintendent, who shall be held responsible for the effective administration and supervision of the entire school system.
+- I. Per Section 1001.40, Florida Statutes, the School Board is the governing body of the School District and is responsible for the control, operation, organization, management, and administration of public schools in the county pursuant to the provisions and minimum standards prescribed by Florida Statutes and State Board of Education rules. - II.
+The District school system (the "School District") is part of the state system of public education and includes all public schools, classes, courses of instruction and all services and activities which are under the School District school officials' directions and directly related to education in the School District.
+The School District also includes a compilation of assets and personnel subject to the management and control of the School Board as further described in Sections 1001.30, 1001.31, and 1001.32, Florida Statutes. - III.
+The School Board shall concern itself primarily with broad questions of policy and with the appraisal of results, rather than an administrative task to be performed by the Superintendent, who shall be held responsible for the effective administration and supervision of the entire school system. - IV.
+The terms "School Board" and "School District" may be used interchangeably throughout the School Board Rules.
+However, the meaning of the term used shall be determined based upon the appropriate context for the rule or policy in which the term is used.